 ONB: What is the main source of power generation?

 Grove: Solar is the primary resource, but we’ve been looking at wind for some time, hydro as well.
 The thing is, they are so close to the equator that their capacity to harness solar power is unparalleled.
-Solar was also a quick way to jump start the project and validate our model.
-We hope to implement wind and hydro solutions in 2017.
+Solar was also a quick way to jump-start the project and validate our model.
+We hope to implement the wind and hydro solutions in 2017.
 We have gone through four prototypes of the wind turbine and now have one that is spinning pretty well; it’s very close to being the one we can take to market.

 ONB: The implications of bringing power to regions that have never had electricity must be huge.

 Grove: Immediately you have lights where you had none.
-You get used to buying kerosene for lanterns, and the family gathers at night around a cook fire.
+You get used to buying kerosene for lanterns, and the family gathers at night around a cooking fire.
 Kerosene is expensive, and unhealthy given that you’re breathing fumes.
 We can provide better, healthier, more affordable light.
 We’ve been able to take those costs and put them on the businesses that have the infrastructure, so costs are kept low for the people of West Africa.
-For a small amount of money they’ll be able to replace a constant need to buy kerosene with something cheaper and healthier, and far brighter.
+For a small amount of money, they’ll be able to replace a constant need to buy kerosene with something cheaper and healthier, and far brighter.

 No longer do you simply sleep and get up with the sun, you have the ability to work when you need to work.
-For students this will be huge.
+For students, this will be huge.
 They live in areas relying on subsistence farming and fishing.
 They can go work the fields and lakes during the day as usual, but can now come home and get studying done at night with ample light.
 Education is key for moving communities forward so students coming from Bambalang (the village where Mbissa is located) will have real advantages.

 I have tons of stories from my time in Africa that would be different if electricity were available.
-From the guy bitten by a snake he couldn’t see while walking home at night to the person who couldn’t get business done because making a simple phone call was tough.
+From the guy bitten by a snake, he couldn’t see while walking home at night to the person who couldn’t get business done because making a simple phone call was tough.
 Electricity changes everything.

 ONB: Tell us about your experience with New Brunswick’s entrepreneurial ecosystem.

 Grove: I’ve been involved with the University of New Brunswick’s (UNB) Technology Management & Entrepreneurship (TME) program for years.
 I’m now doing my Master’s degree via that program.
 TME is what allowed this to go from idea to reality.
-Dr. Dhirendra Shukla in particular has been instrumental in getting Mbissa Energy off the ground.
+Dr. Dhirendra Shukla, in particular, has been instrumental in getting Mbissa Energy off the ground.

 New Brunswick isn’t a large place so you’re able to leverage your network to get further here than you could in major centres.
-Through people like Dr. Shukla for example it’s been easy to make connections across the board; he really cares about the entrepreneurs coming out of the TME and New Brunswick.
+Through people like Dr. Shukla, for example, it’s been easy to make connections across the board; he really cares about the entrepreneurs coming out of the TME and New Brunswick.